No. 1 Snehatheeram Bangalore North: Plot

 Sudhi and Anu are siblings, studying in a boarding school in Ooty.
 Their parents are separated and they never saw their mother, whom they always long to see.
-When they come on vacation to their father, Vijay Bhaskar's - Mammootty home, they make an attempt to bring back their mother by going on a fast for an indefinite time.
+When they come on vacation to the home of their father, Vijay Bhaskar's (Mammootty), they make an attempt to bring back their mother by going on a fast for an indefinite time.
 Even though this attempt fails, Vijay is forced to give a brief description of the physical appearance of their mother.
 They also know that their mother lives somewhere in Bangalore.

 When they hear the next day about their father's business trip to Bangalore, they forcefully accompany him.
 During their stay, they successfully trick the caretakers and go on a search for their mother.
-When their father comes and finds that the children are missing, he gets a phone call from the children saying that they found their mother and they are at her house (House No. 1, Love Shore, Bangalore North and hence the movie name).
-He goes there to find the children with a rich lady named Hema, who was mistaken by the kids as their mother due to the similarity to the description of their mother given earlier.
-Hema, who developed an instant liking to the children, pretended to be their mother so as to make an attempt to bring them to their original mother.
+When their father returns and finds the children missing, he gets a phone call from the children saying that they have found their mother and they are at her house (House No. 1, Love Shore, Bangalore North and hence the movie name).
+He goes there to find the children with a rich lady named Hema, who was mistaken by the kids as their mother due to her similarity to the description of their mother Bhaskar had given them.
+Hema, who developed an instant liking to the children, pretended to be their mother so as to make an attempt to bring them to their real mother.
 Although initially furious with her actions, considering the children, he arrives at a decision to continue with the drama till the end of the vacation.
-She on the other hand, feeling that she did a great mistake to the children, agrees on the condition that Vijay solve the problems with his wife and give the children their mother back.
+She on the other hand, feeling that she did a great mistake to the children, agrees on the condition that Bhaskar resolve the issues with his wife and give the children their mother back.
 She also asks him not to enquire more about her, to which he agrees.